glampert/glampert.github.io/_posts/2016-05-04-dissecting-idhashindex.markdown

 specially for game programmers.
 Luckily we have a few good ones to look into, even though it is only a tiny fraction of the number of games out there that go Open Source.
 One of my favorites is the DOOM 3 Engine, AKA [id Tech 4][link_idtech4].
-Even though old by now, it was a very solid and well written game engine and it still offers a lot of knowledge about game programming.
+Even if somewhat old by now, it was a very solid and well written game engine and it still offers a lot of knowledge about game programming.

 Whenever I start looking into a new game engine, I like to begin with the core and